 - Day 1: Road to Hana

-- Day 2: Haleakala & Central Maui tour OR helicopter tour + beach and snorkeling and luau dinner
+- Day 2: Haleakala & Central Maui tour OR helicopter tour + beach and snorkeling OR whale watching.
+Luau dinner

 OPTION 3: A bit more relaxing